heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 Dynamically checked languages can also have strong or weak typing.
-Languages like Python are strongly dynamically checked because they check for correctness at runtime, preventing a `String` from occupying an `Int`'s memory location for example, and in addition, these languages provide no way for the programmer to write to an arbitrary memory location.
-Assembly, on the other hand, is weak &mdash; that is, it runs dynamically (without any runtime checking whatsoever) and allows users to directly manipulate memory.
+Languages like Python are strongly dynamically checked because they check for correctness at runtime, preventing one from calling a method defined on a `String` for example on that of an `Int`.
+In addition, these languages provide no way for the programmer to write to an arbitrary memory location.
+Assembly, on the other hand, is weak with no typng &mdash; it's dynamic in that there is no static or runtime checking, and it allows users to directly manipulate memory.

 ### Scala is Strongly Statically Typed

 ----------- SCRATCH

+accessing a `String` as an `Int`

+Languages like Python are strongly dynamically checked because they check for correctness at runtime, preventing the use of an object of a given type `Person`, say, as an object of an unrelated type `Elevator`.

+`String` from occupying an `Int`'s memory location for example, and i

 Intuitively, the discipline of typing can be thought .
 Static typing and dynamic checking as well as  are all typing disciplines that: